 November 25: Wasps are still active.
 Sitting having my morning coffee last weekend, looking out the back door to the bush at the side of the garden, I noticed it was a-buzz with activity.
 In the rare glimpse of winter sun the wasps were taking full advantage of the lack of rain and were flying in large numbers.
 Given that it’s late November, and they should all be dead or dying at this stage it was in its own way quite a pleasant surprise.
 I watched them for an hour, coming and going before the rain came back and they disappeared.

-At this time of year Wasps are more aggressive as the colony begins to die out except for the queen wasp who should be fertilized and tucked up in her new studio hive for one waiting for the winter to pass and Spring to come so she can go forth and fulfill her life’s ambition and rule the new hive she creates.
+At this time of year wasps are more aggressive as the colony begins to die out, except for the queen wasp who should be fertilized and tucked up in her new studio nest-for-one, waiting for the winter to pass and spring to come so she can go forth and fulfill her life’s ambition and rule the new hive she creates.

-If you think you may have an active or dead wasp nest in your Eve’s, shed or garden we recommend you get it sorted now?
+If you think you may have an active or dead wasp nest in your eaves, shed or garden, we recommend you get it sorted now.
 If left untreated a new hive could take it over next spring and make the current nest twice as big.
-But once it is treated it will be uninhabitable to another colony next year.
+However, once it’s treated it will be uninhabitable to another colony next year.

 Call us today on 01-4511795 for a free quote Or if you just have a few questions about any sort of pest not just wasps we would be more than happy to answer.